Skrunda Airfield

-Skrunda Airfield, also known as Schrunden Airfield, was an agricultural airfield located in Skrunda in Kuldīga Municipality, Latvia.
-It was originally built in the 1930s, and then was rebuilt between 1975 and 1985 for agricultural aviation.
+Skrunda Airfield, also known as Schrunden Airfield, was an agricultural aviation airfield located in Skrunda in Kuldīga Municipality, Latvia.
+It was originally built in the 1930s, and then was rebuilt in 1979 for agricultural aviation.

 History

 In the 1930s, Skrunda Airfield mainly operated as a venue for aviation events, known at the time as Skrunda Aerodrome.

 On 26 July, 1936, an aviation festival was held at Skrunda Airfield.
 On 18 July, 1937, another aviation performance was held in the airfield.
 On 24 July, 1938, the last aviation festival was held, and the airfield fell into disuse.
 Following capture by the German Army in July 1941, the airfield was reactivated by the Luftwaffe in October 1944.
 It was known as Schrunden Airfield, and consisted of a natural surface landing ground measuring 350 x 150 meters.
 From October 1944 until December 1944, it was utilized as a command base for fighter and night attack operations.
 After December 1944, Skrunda Airfield was abandoned by the Germans.